 Solar cells currently cover less than half of Robo Raven's wingspan: they produce 3.6W of power on a sunny day, with an efficiency of 6% which can reach a range between 25 and 50% when combined with motors. efficient.
 We plan to increase the performances and to cover a greater area of Robo Raven in its future versions.

-To give this solar volatile 'eternal life' it would take much more energy: real birds rely, more than on the sun, on currently much more efficient sources of 'food' energy.
+To give 'eternal life' to this solar volatile, much more energy would be needed: real birds rely, more than on the sun, on currently much more efficient sources of 'food' energy.

 What if we start thinking about robots that can also draw energy from food?
 It will take much longer, during which nothing prevents us from continuing in the experiments that bring us closer to an efficiency of solar energy that can power robotic (or is it better to say volatile?)
 Aircraft indefinitely.